Vaei/VGImplementation/README.md

 ### Ability System Component

-Your Character or PlayerState must have a `UAbilitySystemComponent` (that you can retrieve from your PlayerController during `OnPossess()`)
+Your Character or PlayerState must have a `UAbilitySystemComponent` (that you can retrieve from your PlayerController during `OnPossess()`).
+If in doubt, or if you will not use GAS for any other reason, add it to your Character.

 ### HUD